XTCDo/fryns-kafka/README.md

 python3 -m venv venv
 ```

-Now activate the virtual environment, make sure you are in the project root folder
+Now activate the virtual environment, make sure you are in the project root folder.
 ```
 source venv/bin/activate
 ```
-You will see if you are in the virtual environment if your command line says `(venv)`
+You will see if you are in the virtual environment if your command line says `(venv)`.

-Then install the requirements
+Then install the requirements.
 ```
 pip install -r requirements.txt
 ```

 To leave the virtual environment type `deactivate`
-If the program does not properly run, make sure you are in the virtual environment
+If the program does not properly run, make sure you are in the virtual environment.
-If any additional dependencies are needed, please add them to requirements.txt
+If any additional dependencies are needed, please add them to requirements.txt.

 ## Running
-Activate the virtual environment and run
+Activate the virtual environment and run:
 ```
 python3 src/producer.py
 ```